gomorpheus/morpheus-docs/provisioning/concepts.rst

 contains several "Instance Configurations".
 One of these configurations is a full Mongo cluster consisting of either seven virtual machines or seven docker containers.
-Rather than representing these directly as seven individual "instances", {morpheus} groups them together into a singular instance of a service that contains multiple containers or virtual machines.
+Rather than representing these directly as seven individual "instances", |morpheus| groups them together into a singular instance of a service that contains multiple containers or virtual machines.
 This even allows for instance actions that can be performed to expand capacity on an instance (either horizontally or